 The Land Administration (South West Native Title Settlement) Bill 2015 was introduced to the Parliament of Western Australia.

-The Native Title Registrar commences consideration of the 107 valid objections to the registration of the ILUAs.
+Notification period ends.
+The Native Title Registrar commences consideration of the 107 valid objections lodged by 25 objectors, to the registration of the ILUAs.

 |May 2016 |

-Earliest possible commencement of South West Native Title Settlement with the establishment of the Noongar Boodja Trust in December 2016 and the subsequent appointment of the six Noongar Regional Corporations in early 2017.
+Earliest possible commencement of South West Native Title Settlement with the establishment of the Noongar Boodja Trust, followed by the subsequent appointment of the six Noongar Regional Corporations.